othyn/docker-compose-laravel/README.md

 ... and thats it!
 As long as the values in your `.env` correctly reflect your environment, all should *just work*.

+Great thing is too, is that if you need to add more servers you can just repeat the above steps again, but for `TERTIARY_DB_CONNECTION`, etc, and beyond.

 ## Recommended Packages

 Here are a few packages that I highly recommend to take your Laravel project to the next level.